 1.Have a mission: What is your mission?
 A mission is more than just something that you “do.”
 It should tell people what differentiates your business from other businesses.
 Write a mission statement like “our mission is to strengthen the economy through the sales of high-quality cocoa-based products to local middle-and-upper-class individuals with disposable income.”
 Without a clear and inspiring mission, people will be confused when they visit your cocoa-based product shop and wonder what your business’s purpose is or if the items you sell are meant for them, and they will take their money elsewhere.

 2.Focus on outcomes, not outputs: I’m sorry, but nobody cares that you sold 60,000 cupcakes this quarter and earned a net profit of $3 per cake.
 Those are outputs.
 You need to focus on outcomes.
 What are your cupcakes accomplishing for the world?
 How many children have increased their academic proficiency and high-school graduation rates because they got cupcakes?
 How much have crime rates in your neighborhood been decreased due to your cupcakes?
-These outcomes can be difficult to measure and may take several years to do so, but the outcomes are what’s important, not how much money your business is making, which is an output and very jejune.
+These outcomes can be difficult to measure and may take several years to do so, but the outcomes are what’s important, not how much money your business is making, which is an output and, quite frankly, jejune.